 Particular support is required for innovative SMEs (and in some sectors microenterprises), especially in the start-up phase or after diversifying into new markets.
 The availability of early-stage and growth-stage equity finance for innovative firms is being improved thanks to VentureEU, which will help to provide better access to finance to support the concept and proof-of-concept stage of the innovation process, as well as the later stages of development where relevant.

 In a joint effort, the European Commission and the European Investment Bank Group (EIB and EIF) provide finance for research and innovation to entities that may otherwise struggle to access financing.
 In virtue of the delegation agreement on the Horizon 2020 Financial Instruments, the European Investment Bank (EIB) group has been implementing InnovFin - EU Finance for Innovators since 2014.

-InnovFin - EU Finance for Innovators consists of a range of tailored products – from guarantees for intermediaries that lend to SMEs to direct loans to enterprises - helping support the smallest to the largest R&I projects in the EU and countries associated to Horizon 2020, the new EU research programme for 2014-20.
+InnovFin promotes a range of tailored debt and equity products from guarantees for intermediaries that lend to SMEs to direct loans to enterprises.
+Moreover, InnovFin provides advisory services, helping support the smallest to the largest R&I projects in the EU and countries associated to Horizon 2020.

 The European Investment Bank (EIB) and the European Investment Fund (EIF) play an important role, as entrusted entities, in implementing each financial instrument facility on behalf of and in partnership with the European Commission.

 The European Investment Bank provides loans to medium to larger companies, or guarantees to banks lending to them.
 It also provides a range of technical assistance and advisory services, in order to help project promoters to make research, development and innovation bankable.

-The European Fund for Strategic Investments (EFSI) is widening the opportunities for finance for innovation support both under its Infrastructure & Innovation and SME windows.
-The European Investment Bank group; more information is available here.
+The European Fund for Strategic Investments (EFSI) is widening the opportunities for financing innovation via its Infrastructure & Innovation and SME windows.
+The European Investment Bank group implements the products under EFSI.